 It’s important to begin communicating about vaccines now.
 Here are three things you can do right away:

-A fully vaccinated workforce creates the safest possible workplace environment for employees and customers.
-Hundreds of small and large companies have announced policies to require vaccinations for all or part of their workforce, adding to the millions of federal workers now required to show proof of vaccination or submit to regular COVID-19 testing.
-If a vaccination requirement is not an option for your small business, we recommend these steps:
+A workforce whose vaccinations are up to date creates the safest possible workplace environment for employees and customers.
+Hundreds of small and large companies have announced policies to require vaccinations for all or part of their workforce.
+You may customize your workplace policy using our Sample COVID-19 Vaccination Requirement Policy as a guide.

 We’ve created an interactive Decision Tool with the latest health, legal and safety considerations to help guide your planning and decision-making.